 The total expenses that members pay are outlined in the list of funds.
 These charges include both the investment fund charges and the account management fee.
-In most cases, these charges will either be the same or lower than the charges you previously paid in the DC Plan.

 The expense charges are deducted on the first of each month based on the fund value at the end of the previous month.
 You will be able to see these charges being deducted by viewing the My Transactions tab in your LifeSight Account.

 If you are in one of the default strategies, then the charges that you pay will vary over time depending on your age and how close you are to your Target Retirement Age.

 There are no charges for making online switches.
 In addition, there are no fees for changing lifestyle strategy.

 The LifeSight Trustee keeps all charges under review, as it must make an annual assessment that members are receiving "value for money".

 The LifeSight Trustee is legally required to keep the existing fund range under review at least once every three years.

 There is an Ethical Global Equity Fund on the platform.
 This Fund invests in shares of companies in developed countries around the world.
 It excludes companies that fail to demonstrate strong environmental, social and governance (ESG) practices.
 In addition, the LifeSight Trustee has recently introduced a similar ESG approach to 50% of the LifeSight Equity Fund.